 4 So he got up from the table, took off his robe, wrapped a towel around his waist,

 5 and poured water into a basin.
 Then he began to wash the disciples’ feet, drying them with the towel he had around him.

 This is how the quintessential servant of the King lived, served, and died.
-He was always thinking of others and putting them first (Philippians 2:3).
+He always thought of others and put them first (Philippians 2:3).

 12 After washing their feet, he put on his robe again and sat down and asked, “Do you understand what I was doing?